-The EUSSET Digital Library collects proceedings from the core EUSSET conferences (ECSCW, COOP) and affiliated European conferences on CSCW and HCI.
+The EUSSET Digital Library is an open access repository that collects proceedings from the core EUSSET conferences (ECSCW, COOP) and affiliated European conferences on CSCW and HCI.

 EUSSET DL License Information